 Applicants will be required to describe the service delivery approach, i.e., who will deliver the services and how, and why it is most appropriate for the community and target population.
+More information on this will be provided later in the Proposal Narrative instructions.
 Key questions to consider include:

-- What are the needs of your community and how does your project provide services reflective of the racially and ethnically diverse communities served? - How does your project ensure services will be provided in locations accessible to the community? - How does your project ensure services will be tailored to meet an individual's holistic needs, e.g., wraparound services? - How does your project provide services in a culturally competent manner? - How does your approach ensure that services and programs adhere to the principles of trauma-informed care? - How does your project provide services in a collaborative manner with the community, governmental and nongovernmental agencies? - How does your project take steps to advance the principles of Restorative Justice and reduce recidivism in your community? - How will this project change or improve the lives of participants?
+- What are the needs of your community and how does your project provide services reflective of the racially and ethnically diverse communities served? - How does your project ensure services will be provided in locations accessible to the community? - How does your project ensure services will be tailored to meet an individual's holistic needs, e.g., wraparound services? - How does your project provide services in a culturally competent manner? - How does your approach ensure that services and programs adhere to the principles of trauma-informed care? - How does your project provide services in a collaborative manner with the community, governmental and non-governmental agencies? - How does your project take steps to advance the principles of Restorative Justice and reduce recidivism in your community? - How will this project change or improve the lives of participants?